 Sometimes all it takes is a simple “negotiation” when your toddler suddenly won’t sleep.
 In my case, something as simple as leaving the door slightly open did the trick.

-Normally, I close their bedroom door shut so I don’t feel obligated to walk on tiptoes once they’re asleep.
-But I proposed keeping the door slightly open—about five inches—which was enough to convince him to sleep.
+Normally, I’d close their bedroom door shut so I don’t feel obligated to walk on tiptoes once they’re asleep.
+But I proposed keeping the door slightly open—about five inches—which was enough to convince my toddler to sleep.

 And you know what?
 Those five inches didn’t seem to bother them at all.
 I kept the fan on in their room to muffle any sounds, and the light peeking in from the rest of the house was more reassuring than distracting.